Technigo/project-weather-app/README.md

 # Weather App

 I've created a meteo app which display actual weather conditions and forecast for the following 4 days.
-My app use geolocation and different styling based on weather.
+My app use geolocation and different styling/audio effects based on weather.

 ## The problem